Cascadian (train)

 The Cascadian was an American named train of the Great Northern Railway on its route between Seattle and Spokane, Washington.
+The service was introduced in October 1929, then re-equipped as a streamliner in 1954.
+The train's last run was in 1959.

+History

+Soon after its debut, Great Northern introduced through sleeping car service from Seattle to Chicago via the Cascadian.

 The Cascadian was officially listed as a streamliner on August 15, 1954.
 The Great Northern Railway operated a daylight train between Seattle and Spokane that traversed the Cascade Mountains through the Cascade Tunnel.
 It then descended the eastern slopes through the Cashmere – Wenatchee apple growing region before crossing the Columbia River and climbing up to the high Columbia plateau and the wheat fields of the Inland Empire.

 The Cascadian was a slow all-stops local train that required nine hours in either direction for the 330 mi between Seattle and Spokane.
+U.S. Postal Service officials even proposed that the train's layover in Wenatchee should be lengthened to four hours to facilitate mail handling there.
 Most passengers between these points traveled in the Empire Builder or Western Star overnight.

+In mid-February 1959, the western terminus for the service was switched to Everett; passenger service to Seattle was then handled through a transfer onto the Great Northern's Seattle–Vancouver International trains.
+This led to a strike call by the Order of Railway Conductors and Brakemen citing a loss in mileage-based pay, but a temporary restraining order blocked the strike.
+In its final months of operation, after a year of costs exceeding revenue by more than $100,000, the train had been reduced to just one coach and one baggage car.
+The Cascadian made its last run on August 15, 1959.

+Rolling stock

-Each of the two train sets consisted of a baggage-storage-mail car, a baggage 30’ Railway Post Office car — both generally heavyweights but painted in the Empire Builder dark-green and orange color scheme.
+Each of the two train sets consisted of a baggage-storage-mail car, a baggage 30-foot railway post office car — both generally heavyweights but painted in the Empire Builder dark-green and orange color scheme.
 Next came prewar 58 seat Luxury Coaches in the 938–943 class with up to three being assigned to each consist on the busiest days.
-When the Cascadian was officially listed as a streamliner on August 15, 1954 it was when the railroad added the café-coach cars to the Cascadians.
-These cars, originally heavy-weights, had recently been remodeled and streamlined by GN shops in Minneapolis and carried the markers for the Cascadians.
+When the Cascadian was officially listed as a streamliner on August 15, 1954, it was when the railroad added the café-coach cars to the Cascadians.
+These cars, originally heavyweights, had recently been remodeled and streamlined by GN shops in Minneapolis and carried the markers for the Cascadians.
 These cars featured 18 revenue coach seats and a café with seating for sixteen.
-The Cascadian was powered by either EMD F-units or passenger equipped GP units between Seattle and Scenic, and between Wenatchee and Spokane.
+The Cascadian was powered by either EMD F-units or passenger-equipped GP units between Seattle and Scenic, and between Wenatchee and Spokane.
 Between Scenic and Wenatchee was the electrified district of the Great Northern Railway and electric locomotives were assigned as power in this area until the electrified zone was discontinued in 1956.
-At that time whatever power assigned in Spokane or Seattle ran through.
-The Cascadian made its last run on August 15, 1959.
+At that time, whatever power assigned in Spokane or Seattle ran through.